-The 15-year-old was strong, healthy and athletic prior to his first visit to the hospital.
+The 15-year-old was strong, healthy and athletic prior to his first visit to a Maryland hospital.
 When he was admitted to the hospital just two days short of his 15th birthday, he never imagined he would be stuck with a permanent heart condition for the rest of his life.

 According to the medical malpractice lawsuit, two different hospitals misdiagnosed the boy and worsened his heart condition.
 Now, the patient faces a lifetime of medication and multiple surgeries to keep himself stable.

 Maryland Hospital Doctors Fail to Diagnose Teenage Boy Twice, Leading to a Heart Transplant

 According to court records, the patient was first admitted to a hospital for shortness of breath, chest pain and an accelerated heartbeat.
 The radiologist on duty misdiagnosed what was later recognized as pending heart failure as walking pneumonia.
 The typical treatment for walking pneumonia is to administer fluids and antibiotics, which is what the radiologist prescribed before sending the boy home.